 Food Security Initiative

-Compared to peers in more affluent neighborhoods, children in the District of Columbia’s Wards 7 and 8 are much more likely to experience food insecurity.
-With limited or unreliable access to a sufficient quantity of affordable, nutritious food, these children face not only malnutrition but toxic stress related to the family’s on-going food struggles.
+When children, families and children’s caregivers have limited or unreliable access to a sufficient quantity of affordable, nutritious food, they face not only nutrition deficiencies and poor health-related outcomes, but toxic stress related to ongoing food and economic struggles.
 When experienced prenatally and in the critical first few years of life, these factors can impair a child’s physical, mental and/or emotional development, often leading to a lasting impact on health, academic achievement and personal relationships.